jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## Recap

 Always keep in mind that we have a beautiful society.
 There's a reason why people throughout the world fantasize about living in the West.
 We simply have a big problem.
 Western Civilization peaked in the Industrial Age, and we haven't updated our ruling philosophy to the Internet Age.
-Still obessed with the era of mass-production, we've been managing the digitalization of our society using policies meant to encourage the industrialziation of our society.
+Still obessed with the era of mass-production, we've been managing the digitization of our society using policies meant to encourage the industrialziation of our society.

 GDP growth, employment numbers, Dow Jones Industrial Average, Union membership rates are among the hallowed stats of the era of mass-production.
-It's not surprising both Left and Right think these numbers define happiness on Main Street.
-But, these statistics aren't enough to tell us if we're winning the game of civilization.
-They don't tell us if people have more savings every month, drive less miles in traffic, have less heart attacks or in general tell us if our lives are happier.
+It's not surprising both Left and Right politicians and media still think these numbers define happiness on Main Street.
+These statistics aren't enough to tell us if we're winning the game of civilization.
+They don't tell us if people have more savings every month, how well our infrastructure is maintained, if we're having less heart attacks, or in general if our lives are happier.

-Only Main Street can add new and improved statistics.
-The Internet Age gives us the power to start measuring our happiness.
+The Internet Age gives us the power to start measuring our happiness, which tells us how well the ruling philosophy is working.
 Before we do that, we have to finish our upgrade to the Internet Age with the "click" of a new philosophy that makes us player gods.

 ![US-VMT-per-capita](/img\diagrams\US-VMT-per-capita.png)
 _You'll never hear this stat on CNBC, but it means so much wasted times and money.
-It's a stat we'll be talking about in the Internet Age._
+It's a number we'll be talking much about in the Internet Age._

 ## The Rulebook

 The rulebook is what governs everyday life.
 Since entering the Internet Age our rulebook has kept growing.
 Government regulations have shot up, political correctness is enforced in campsus and boardrooms, barbers need government licenses, office workers study years to get absurd ceritfications, and think of think of this, business lobbysists didn't even exist in 1969, now many people think they run our governments.

 Our rulebook is huge, and you're probably used to it be over your head.
 We all sign loan contracts, terms of service, credit card agreements without reading them.
 We live under so many by-laws, regulations, and laws nobody knows how many.
-We buy products filled with so many copyrights, trademarks, patents it's hard to understand what we're actually buying.
+We also buy products filled with so many copyrights, trademarks, patents it's hard to understand what we're actually buying.
 We live under the jurisdiction of a very big rulebook.
 But big isn't always bad.
 It's bad is when it's used against us.

 ![old philosophy in a new world](/img\diagrams\GWRegStudies-PagesPublishedinFederalRegister-6.12.19.png) _Federal government regulations.
 An example of our rulebook's growth_

 ## The Death Star

 A big rulebook makes the rules so convulted they become open to interpretation.
-Today, it's lawyers who benefit from a big rulebook.
+Today, it's lawyers who benefit most.
 They interpret laws, and argue for one side in a dispute, thus have the power to decide right and wrong.
 But big is still not automatically a Death Star.

 It became one when Industrial Age powers wanted to keep themselves in power.
 Far removed from the original industrialists, they relied on controlling existing levers of power; not inventing new ones.
 This scene from Mad Men, taking place in 1960, shows it well.